On March 1, 2018 I bought a 1984 Jeep CJ-7. Here is my build thread.

 - 2.5-inch BDS Glide Ride Suspension Lift with 1-inch Daystar Body Lift

-- AMC 360 V8 engine with mild cam, Edelbrock performance intake and 600 double barrel carb, and Hedman headers with Flowmaster exhaust
+- AMC 360 V8 with mild cam; Edelbrock performance intake and 600 double barrel carb; Hedman long-pipe headers and and Flowmaster exhaust.

 Why a CJ-7?